Kanchan039/Starting-with-Python/README.md

 Hence, this is our program to make a TO DO LIST.

+**2nd project is about generating a random password, with required criteria.**
+After executing the code it will ask you to enter the length of password.
+According to our code if we enter length less than 6, then there will be no output.
+"C:\Users\Lenvo\Pictures\Screenshots\Screenshot 2025-03-23 165923.png"

+Now, we will enter the required domain length, then the output is something like this:

+"C:\Users\Lenvo\Pictures\Screenshots\Screenshot 2025-03-23 165816.png"

+Hence, this is our project to generate random password.

 We can modify this program according to our need.
 Reach out to me in case of any querry, issue or suggestions.